nobodyisinocent/Tiny-Vidiot/README.md

 The complete project of this four layers PCB is available here for downloading.

-The pcb has been designed with Kicad under Linux: https://www.kicad.org/
+The pcb has been designed with Kicad 5.1.12 (https://www.kicad.org/) under Linux Mint XFCE Edition (https://linuxmint.com/).

 To make this pcb, I did not wear out the planet or try to reinvent the wheel...
 I simply used the Kicad project made by Sukkopera.